Intestacy Rules for Spouses

 The way in which a deceased person’s estate is divided under the intestacy rules is very impersonal and it can be pot luck as to what you might get.
 For example, if the deceased owned property in their sole name or as tenants in common, the property might have to be shared amongst several members of the family.

 The increase in the amount of the statutory legacy is not retrospective.
-The increased statutory legacy will only apply to deaths occurring from 6th February 2020.
-Up to that date, the lower amount of £250,000 will apply.
+The statutory legacy of £270,000 only applies to deaths occurring from 6th February 2020.
+Up to that date, the lower amount of £250,000 still applies.

 The changes made to the intestacy rules over the last decade do very little to avoid families finding themselves in difficulty when a spouse or parent dies intestate (i.e. without a Will).
 Although the better solution is for everyone to make a Will even that is not always a successful remedy.
 A badly prepared Will can cause as many problems as no Will at all.